5 Best Solar Panels for Homes (2023 Costs, Reviews & More)

 When shopping for solar panels, it’s also helpful to know the panel types that are available.
 The three basic solar panel categories are monocrystalline, polycrystalline and thin-film.
 Each type of solar panel comes with its own list of pros and cons:

 Monocrystalline panels are made from a single, pure crystal of silicon.
-This allows them to have higher efficiency levels, but they also tend to be more expensive due to a more costly manufacturing process.
-Note: If you have less space on your roof and can only fit a small number of panels, monocrystalline solar panels may be the only viable option.
+This allows them to have higher efficiency levels, which means they’ll generate more power and offset more of your electricity bills over time.
+They also tend to be more expensive due to a more costly manufacturing process.

-Polycrystalline solar panels are also made of silicon, but in this case, they are assembled from smaller fragments.
-This means polycrystalline solar panels are often a little less efficient than monocrystalline, but they are also a more affordable option.
+Polycrystalline solar panels are also made of silicon, but they are assembled from smaller fragments rather than a single crystal.
+This means polycrystalline solar panels are often a little less efficient than monocrystalline, which means they will, on average, save less on your electric bills over time.

 Finally, thin-film solar panels can be made from a variety of ultra-thin materials.
 They are recommended when you need something that’s lightweight, flexible and portable; they may work better for RVs and camping than for homes.
 Thin-film panels can be relatively low in efficiency when compared to the other two options.